Australian Health Care Card Benefits and Eligibility

 - Austudy: When 25 or older and full-time student in an approved course or Australian Apprenticeship, you might receive financial help hen under the income limit.

 - Youth Allowance: Should you be 21 or younger and looking for work, or 24 and younger and a student or Australian Apprentice you might be eligible for financial assistance.

 Do you need private health insurance when you have a health care card?

 Whether private health cover will benefit you or not depends on your unique requirements and the state you live in.
 Although health care cards may provide you with cheaper medicines and certain medical services, you might still need treatments and services that are not covered by Medicare and would thus be out-of-pocket expenses.
 For example, physiotherapy, private hospital accommodation and podiatry.

 Compare Health Insurance Quotes

-- We answer all your Medicare bulk billing questions, so you can feel confident knowing what bulk billing means and how to find a bulk billing doctor near you.
+We answer all your Medicare bulk billing questions.
+Feel confident knowing what bulk billing means and how to find a bulk billing doctor near you.

 Discover what is & what is not covered by Medicare, whether you’re eligible & how to enrol.
 Get clarification on whether you also need private health cover.